Cheryl Drost, Doctor of Audiology, has been with the Wyoming Otolaryngology team since 2009 and has been practicing Audiology for over 17 years.

 She and her husband enjoy the outdoors, horseback riding, fly fishing and cooking, as well as exploring the many wonders of Wyoming.

 Read 3 verified patient reviews for Wyoming Otolaryngology!
-Their average review score is 5 ().
+Their average review score is 5 () from 3 reviews.

 “Friendly and knowledgeable”